therossee/ThesisManagement-Group09/front-end/README.md

   - Thesis Proposals APIs
       - `getThesisProposals`: Gets the thesis proposals for a user.
       - `getThesisProposalById`: Gets a specific thesis proposal with a given Id
-      - `applyForProposal`: Function to apply to a proposal with a given Id
+      - `applyForProposal`: Function to apply to a proposal with a given Id and possibly upload a file.
+      - `archiveProposalById`: Function to archive a proposal with the given id
+      - `deleteProposalById`: Funcion to delete a proposal with a given id
+      - `updateProposal`: Function to update an edited proposal with a given id
   - Applications APIs
       - `getStudentActiveApplication`: Gets all the active application for a student
       - `getTeacherThesisApplications` : Gets all the application for a proposal with a given Id
       - `insertProposal`: function to insert a proposal in the database
       - `acceptThesisApplications` : function to accept Student Applications on a Thesis Proposal and automatically reject all the other student applied.
       - `rejectThesisApplications` : function to reject Student Applications on a Thesis Proposal